The Great American Bash (2006): Storylines

-The main feud heading into The Great American Bash was between Rey Mysterio Jr. and King Booker over the World Heavyweight Championship.
-On the July 7 episode of SmackDown!, Booker became the number one contender to the World Heavyweight Championship by last eliminating William Regal and Matt Hardy in a Battle Royal.
-Later that night, Booker and Queen Sharmell, Booker's wife, attacked Mysterio backstage, and executed a low blow.
+The main feud heading into The Great American Bash was between Rey Mysterio and King Booker over the World Championship.
+On the July 7 episode of SmackDown!, King Booker became the number one contender to the World Championship by last eliminating William Regal and Matt Hardy in a Battle Royal.
+Later that night, King Booker and Queen Sharmell, King Booker's wife, attacked Mysterio backstage, and executed a low blow.

-The following week, on SmackDown!, Mysterio faced off against William Regal, a member of Booker's Court.
-Booker, who was providing commentary for the match, attempted to interfere and attack Mysterio.
-Mysterio, however, attacked Booker and pinned Regal for the win.
-After the match, Mysterio executed a 619 and a seated senton on Booker.
-On the edition of July 21 of SmackDown!, Mysterio defeated Booker in a non-title match.
-Mysterio pinned Booker after a 619 following interference from Chavo Guerrero Jr.
+The following week, on SmackDown!, Mysterio faced off against William Regal, a member of King Booker's Court.
+King Booker, who was providing commentary for the match, attempted to interfere and attack Mysterio.
+Mysterio, however, attacked King Booker and pinned Regal for the win.
+After the match, Mysterio executed a 619 and a seated senton on King Booker.
+On the July 21 episode of SmackDown!, Mysterio defeated King Booker in a non-title match.
+Mysterio pinned King Booker after a 619 following interference from Chavo Guerrero.

 Another primary feud heading into the event was between The Great Khali and The Undertaker.
 At the previous SmackDown! brand pay-per-view event, Judgment Day, Khali defeated The Undertaker.
 One month later, on the edition of June 30 of SmackDown!, Khali challenged Undertaker to a Punjabi Prison match at The Great American Bash.
 The following week, Undertaker accepted Khali's challenge.

 Event

 Before the live broadcast of the event began, Funaki defeated Simon Dean in a dark match.

 The first match of the event was Paul London and Brian Kendrick facing The Pit Bulls (Jamie Noble and Kid Kash) for the WWE Tag Team Championship.
 London and Kendrick controlled most of the match, as they performed a variety of double-team maneuvers.
-Kendrick pinned Noble with a sunset flip with a dropsault from London to win the match and retain the title.
+Kendrick pinned Noble with a sunset flip with a dropsault from London to win the match and retain the titles.

 The next match saw Finlay defend the WWE United States Championship against William Regal.
 Prior to the match, General manager Theodore Long announced that Bobby Lashley, who was previously scheduled to be in the match, could not compete due to elevated enzymes in his liver.
 Finlay had the advantage throughout the match, as The Little Bastard attacked Regal numerous times.
 Finlay pinned Regal with his feet on the ropes after hitting him with Regal's boot, which had been taken off by the Little Bastard, to win the match and retain the title.

 The third match was Gregory Helms versus Matt Hardy, who was substituting for Super Crazy, who was also suffering from elevated enzymes in his liver.
 The match went back and forth, as each man was able to gain the advantage.
 In the end, Helms pinned Hardy while holding onto his tights to win.